dials/dials/doc/sphinx/about.rst

 Acknowledgements
 ================

-We are grateful to the following people who have contributed to the development of DIALS:
+We are grateful to all those who have contributed to the development of DIALS.

 .. include ../../AUTHORS